spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/alternative-products-discontinued-products-feature-integration.md

 ---
-title: Alternative products + Discontinued Products feature integration
+title: Alternative Products + Discontinued Products feature integration
 description: This guide describes all the steps needed to be performed in order to integrate the Alternative Products + Discontinued Products features into your project.
 last_updated: Jun 16, 2021
 template: feature-integration-guide-template